ANG3L0/notes-bloggo/docs/travel journal/asia 2023/japan.md

 Your browser does not support the HTML5 video tag.
 </video>

 When we're done stuffing ourselves with beef that melts in your mouth, we walked around a bit to digest.
-But my greedy fatass bought some milk ice cream from LAWSON and ate it.
+But my greedy fatass bought some milk ice cream (and some instant noodles) from Family Mart and ate it.

 I'm lactose intolerant so after a 90 minute ride when we arrived to our first onsen, I dashed to the restroom.